nation3/nationcred-datasets/data-sources/citizens/README.md

 - `citizens.csv`

     - Contains the NFT Passport ID, owner/signer Ethereum address and ENS name (if any) of each Nation3 Citizen.
-And the `voting_power` column is the Citizen's [`$veNATION`](https://wiki.nation3.org/token/#venation) balance.
+And the `voting_escrow` column is the Citizen's [`$veNATION`](https://wiki.nation3.org/token/#venation) balance.

     - The `owner_address` is the Ethereum address used for linking a Citizen to activity in Dework/GitHub/Karma/Snapshot/SourceCred.